ortus-docs/bxorm/usage/events.md

 # Events

-Hibernate ORM allows reacting to various events in the session lifecycle such as `onPreInsert`, `onPostUpdate`, `onFlush`, etc. You can enable event handling in CFML by setting `eventHandling` to `true` in your `this.ormSettings` struct:
+Hibernate ORM allows reacting to various events in the session lifecycle such as `onPreInsert`, `onPostUpdate`, `onFlush`, etc. You can enable event handling in bx-orm by setting `eventHandling` to `true` in your `this.ormSettings` struct:

 ```js
 this.ormSettings = {